danielmanderson/IcebergProject/DesignFloat/README.md

 3. It creates a data file formatted for OpenSCAD titled "poly.scad"

+4. It computes the cross sectional area of the object (as long as it is printed without scaling).

 The OpenSCAD file makefloat.scad creates a printable file in STL format.

 Instructions: